-Anyone who has ever scanned an image or taken a digital photo, looked at it on a computer screen and then printed it can easily appreciate why we need colour management in digital imaging.
-Those things don't just automatically "match" and colour management is what solves the riddle of "why not?"
+Anyone who has ever scanned an image or taken a digital photo, or even just viewed an image on a computer screen and then seen it printed can easily appreciate why we need colour management in digital imaging.
+They don't just automatically "match" and colour management is what solves the riddle of "why not?"

 Input, display and output devices do not interpret digital colour the same way.
 Furthermore, whilst monitors, cameras and scanners use RGB colour; for the most part printers use CMYK inks or a variation on those to produce colour.

 The range (the gamut) of colours that can be created using red green and blue light is different from the range of colours which can be created by ink on paper.
 So, when images from the screen are reproduced on a printer or printing press, the colours are very unlikely to match without some intervention.
 Here, colour management provides a practically vital level of assistance.

 "Perfectly ‘tuned’ colour management reduces ink consumption, improves quality and raises productivity thanks to increased speed and the capability to minimise remakes, as accurate colour reproduction reduces chances for errors."

 Dorin Pitigoi, colour management and industrial wide format printing, Graphics Display World